Oleg Belozyorov: Sanctions

-In December 2022 the USA sanctioned Oleg Belozyorov.
+In December 2022 the US sanctioned Oleg Belozyorov.

 He was sanctioned by the UK government in 2022 in relation to Russo-Ukrainian War.

 Activities in the Russian Railways

-Since 20 August 2015, he is now the President of the Russian Railways.
+Since August 2015, he has been the president of the Russian Railways.
 Announcing the appointment Belozerov, Russian Prime Minister Dmitry Medvedev has demanded that the new head of the holding lead Railways budget and investments in line with the current state of the Russian economy and the real income of the company, to reduce corporate costs by 10%, to bring order to the passenger transportation.
 The Belozyorov contract includes five key indicators of the company.
 On 28 September 2015 the Prime Minister proposed to relieve the company from the non-core assets – the football club "FC Lokomotiv Moscow" and corporate TV "RZD-TV.".
 However, taking into account the wishes of President Putin's counter-holding Railways found opportunities to save resources, while continuing to support the corporate health and sport, in particular the railway hospitals and clinics, football and hockey club "Lokomotiv".
 It was noted that the head of the company he willingly attends matches of these teams, and in case of success even comes into the locker room for athletes.
 Belozyorov reserves and has sought to continue the broadcasts RZD-TV.

 Belozyorov started an activity in a new field with personnel changes in the company, having concerned the first vice-president and vice-presidents.
 The priority directions of its work called cost reduction, optimization, energy efficiency, innovation.
 He promotes the idea that the tariffs for transportation of goods consignors (indexed by the Russian government in 2016 to 9%) ranged in one direction or another, depending on fluctuations in the market prices of transported goods.
 It aims to develop piggyback, to increase the share of transport in containers.
 Reductions in investment Railways on the initiative Belozyorov touched railway bypass of Krasnodar, Eastern landfill projects – BAM Trans, as well as some others, abbreviations provided in the administrative apparatus of the company.
 In June 2016 the head of the unit Railways and Administrative Department merged into the administrative and organizational unit with a reduction in the number of employees by 10%.
 Since 2016, the Russian Railways refused to purchase Japanese rails and placed orders for Russian enterprises "Evraz" and "Mechel".
 A new impetus when Belozerov received the first high-speed project in Russia.
 19 January 2016 published an updated network schedule for the construction of high-speed rail line Moscow – Kazan, according to which the line is due to open regular train traffic in 2021.
 The key event of the railway in 2016 was the launch in September within the Moscow ring highway passenger Moscow Central Circle.